Chris-Johnston/circle-ci-discord-webhook/README.md

-# Travis CI 🡒 Discord Webhook
+# Travis CI 🡒 Discord Webhook (modified)

+**This is a modified version meant to support Circle CI.
+It also @everyone 's people who break the build.**

 If you are looking for a way to get build (success/fail) status reports from [Travis CI](https://travis-ci.com) in [Discord](https://discordapp.com), stop